odimosthenis/efood-orders-calculator/README.md

 # efood-orders-calculator
-This simple bookmarklet creates you guilt by calculating how much money you have spent on ordering delivery from efood.
+This simple bookmarklet creates you guilt by calculating how much money you have spent on efood delivery.